I am a quilter, crafter, and spouse who loves sharing tips and tricks to help others make their homes.

 Winding your bobbin and threading your sewing machine are just a few of the things that you have to do before you start sewing, but that's just half the battle.
 Now, it's time to put your skills to work so you can start making some awesome, thrilling, satisfying projects.

-In this lesson, which is the fourth part of my "How to Use Your Sewing Machine" series, I'll show you how to start sewing and how to adjust your thread tension.
+In this article, I'll show you how to start sewing and how to adjust your thread tension.
 Plus, I'll share a few tips for conquering corners and learning the basics of good sewing.

 How I Learned to Sew and How You Can Too

 When I started sewing at school in 8th grade, our handwork teachers sat us down at our own sewing stations and had us complete a sewing driving course, and that's what I'm going to have you do in a little bit.